logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/cluster_creation.md

 If you selected an existing VPC in the previous step, this step lets you select which security group to use.

 !!! note
-    Hopsworks.ai require some rules for inbound and outbound traffic in your security group, for more details refer to [inbound traffic rules](restrictive_permissions.md#inbound-traffic) and [outbound traffic rules](restrictive_permissions.md#outbound-traffic).
+    [Managed.hopsworks.ai](https://managed.hopsworks.ai) require some rules for inbound and outbound traffic in your security group, for more details refer to [inbound traffic rules](restrictive_permissions.md#inbound-traffic) and [outbound traffic rules](restrictive_permissions.md#outbound-traffic).

 !!! note
-    Hopsworks.ai attaches a public ip to your cluster by default.
+    [Managed.hopsworks.ai](https://managed.hopsworks.ai) attaches a public ip to your cluster by default.
 However, you can disable this behavior by unchecking the *Attach Public IP* checkbox.

 <p align="center">
   <figure>